Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions: Lower Bounds for Bilinear Tensor Algorithms

 for some non-negative $c^{(A)},c^{(B)},c^{(C)}\in \mathbb{N}$ such that

-\end{theorem} \begin{proof} For any execution DAG $G=(V,E)$ of $\bilalg F$, at least one processor must compute more than $r^{(\Lambda)}/p$ products.
-Let $Z\subset V\setminus V^{(I)}$ be the set of all linear combinations of elements of $\B A$ and $\B B$ and bilinear forms this processor computes, so $|Z\cap V^{(M)}|\geq r^{(\Lambda)}/p$.
+\end{theorem} \begin{proof} For any execution DAG $G=(V,E)$ of $\bilalg F$, at least one processor must compute at least $r^{(\Lambda)}/p$ products.
+Let $Z\subset V\setminus V^{(I)}$ be the set of all linear combinations of elements of $\B a$ and $\B b$ and bilinear forms this processor computes, so $|Z\cap V^{(M)}|\geq r^{(\Lambda)}/p$.
 The $A$- and $B$- expansions of $Z$ count all linear combinations of input elements that are operands of products or additions computed by the processor, but are not themselves computed by this processor.
 Such linear combinations must either be input initially or received via a message.
 The $C$-expansion counts all bilinear forms computed by this processor that are outputs or operands to sums computed by other processors.
 Such bilinear forms must be output or sent in an outgoing message by this processor.
-By Lemma~\ref{lem:exp_bi}, we can relate the number of products computed by this processor to these expansion set sizes.
-In particular, if for the processor computing vertices $Z$, \begin{itemize} \item the $A$-expansion (inputs or received elements) is $d^{(A)}$, \item the $B$-expansion (inputs or received elements) is $d^{(B)}$, \item the $C$-expansion (outputs or sent elements) is $d^{(C)}$, \end{itemize} then $r^{(\Lambda)}/p\leq\mathcal{E}_\Lambda(d^{(A)},d^{(B)},d^{(C)})$.
+By Lemma~\ref{lem:exp_bi}, we can relate the number of products computed by this processor to these expansion set sizes by $r^{(\Lambda)}/p\leq\mathcal{E}_\Lambda(\zeta^{(A)}_G(Z),\zeta^{(B)}_G(Z),\zeta^{(C)}_G(Z))$.